Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • lightweight

-• reasonable size and fingerprint in your backpack
+• reasonable size and volume in your backpack or easily accessible outer pocket

 • able to treat enough water for your needs (solo, duo, group consumption)